FelixHohne/DataVisualization/README.md

 ![mothers_born_abroad](https://user-images.githubusercontent.com/58995473/72669092-d61caf00-39fb-11ea-8cc2-5a99d5d18fdd.png)

 This is indeed the case.
-Since mothers with less than an 8th grade are mostly born outside of the United States, they may have different attitudes toward marriage.
+Since mothers with less than an 8th grade are immigrants, they may have different attitudes toward marriage.

 ___